jrnold/r4ds-exercise-solutions/docs/model-building.md

 There are only 4-5 observations per parameter since only there are only 4-5 weekdays in a given month.

-**Ex 6.** It will estimate a smooth seasonal trend (`ns(date, 5)`) with a day of the week cylicality, (`wday`).
+**Ex 6.** It will estimate a smooth seasonal trend (`ns(date, 5)`) with a day of the week cyclicality, (`wday`).
 It probably will not be effective since

-**Ex 7.** We hypothesised that people leaving on Sundays are more likely to be business travellers who need to be somewhere on Monday.
+**Ex 7.** We hypothesized that people leaving on Sundays are more likely to be business travelers who need to be somewhere on Monday.
 Explore that hypothesis by seeing how it breaks down based on distance and time: if it’s true, you’d expect to see more Sunday evening flights to places that are far away.

 Looking at only day of the week, we see that Sunday flights are on average longer than the rest of the day of the week flights, but not as long as Saturday flights (perhaps vacation flights?).